How to Manage Your Restaurant Labor Cost Percentage

 Turnover rates are notoriously high in the restaurant industry.
 These high turnover rates cost you money in the form of higher labor costs.
 Every time an employee leaves, you have to invest time, money and resources into finding and training a new employee.

-It's a cost you could avoid by focusing on retention.
-Here are the reasons why employees quit their restaurant jobs.
+It’s a cost you could avoid by focusing on retention.
+We conducted a survey of 3,700 restaurant employees, and here are the reasons why they quit their jobs.

 For employees under the age of 25, the top listed reasons why they've left jobs (or are planning to) are wages, scheduling, and school.